NamesJoeyWheeler/PearsonDL/README.md

 A Python script that downloads books  from the Pearson website in image format.

 # NOTE: Only use this for books you LEGALLY own.
-We are not responsible for any pirating done with this tool.
+We do not condone, promote or tolerate the use of our software for illegal purposes.

 # What is needed: